 Video can provide that enhancement.
-By complementing your written and static training materials with relevant video, your employees will retain much more information.
+By complementing you’re written and static training materials with relevant video, your employees will retain much more information.
 With more information retained, your employees will gain more from their training, and you’ll get more bang for your buck.

 People enjoy video content more than any other, which should come as no surprise considering how pervasive it is in modern culture.
 From entertainment to education, and everything in between, video reigns supreme.